BootcampersCollective/Coders-Workshop/Coding-Challenges/urlShortener/README.md

 `restore(short)`, which expands the shortened string into the original url.
 If no such shortened string exists, return null.

-Follow Up: What if we enter the same URL twice?

 You may use the following hashing function if you wish:

 ```js